- 1 Design Thinking – What it is & Why it Works

 — Steve Jobs, Quotes on Design.

-Design is how it works, (Steve Jobs). –"Form follows function" was an industrial and architectural design maxim starting in 19.th century.2 The maxim became 1919-1933 very prominent in the Bauhaus product design philosophy.
+Design is how it works, (Steve Jobs). –"Form follows function" was an industrial and architectural design maxim starting in 19.th century. (("Form follows function" was coined 1896 by the architect Louis Sullivan; Sullivan, Louis H.: The tall office building artistically considered.
+Lippincott’s Magazine, March 1896.
+Getty Research Institute.))
+The maxim became 1919-1933 very prominent in the Bauhaus product design philosophy.
 It was a kind of battle cry against products overwhelmed with too many adornments and for a dedicated plea for reductionistic design, to use fewer ornaments as possible, and to experiment with new materials and technology.
 The Bauhaus style was one of the most influential currents in 20.th century modern design, Modernist architecture and art, design and architectural education.

 Design thinking in its modern understanding came up in 1987 with Peter Rowe's book "Design Thinking".
 Peter Rowe was from 1992 to 2004 Dean of the Graduate School of Design at Harvard, and chairman of the Urban Planning Design Department, Harvard University.